 We have added a 4K Compatible sort option in the Database.
 By selecting this feature you will see all projectors on the market that have the ability to receive 4K resolution signals.
 There are at this writing over 140 projectors that are 4K ready.

 ProjectorCentral's Projector Database is updated daily.
-As of this writing it contains over 1,650 projectors currently in production, and about 9,500 models announced, in production, or out of production.
+As of this writing it contains over 1,650 projectors currently in production, and over 10,000 models announced, in production, or out of production.
 Almost all projectors in the database are linked to our Projection Calculator, which will give you throw distance data and estimated screen illumination for each model.
 This is the most comprehensive resource for projector information in the world.